nanchangcj6/dataproducts/about.md

 You can use the check boxes to select all earthquakes or only those greater than magnitude 3.0 (a commonly used boundary as humans generally don't notice earthquakes below 3.0) or to use different scales in the earthquake prediction tab.

+You can also download the filtered dataset as a .csv file so you can do some analysis of your own.

 Have a play.

 # The Technical Stuff

-This app is written in R and Shiny and uses a number of R packages as stated below.
+This app is written in R and Shiny and uses the shinythemes package to change the standard UI to something a little nicer.
+It also uses a number of R packages as stated below.

 ## Data Processing